Garry Theatre view from balcony

 Many of these theatres host a range of events and performances.
 These include classic movies, live theatre and music, dance performances, and live-streamed events like sports games and opera shows.
 Some examples, like the Park Theatre in Winnipeg and Bus Stop Theatre in Halifax are ‘black box’ theatres with adjustable furniture.
 This furniture allows the theatres to be reconfigured to host various private events like meetings, workshops, classes, art exhibits, and even socials and weddings!
 Some theatres are also supported by licensed bars and coffee shops.

-with this research, the draft business plan was created.
+with this research, the business plan was created.

 Community Engagement a Must